 How are Texas Sounds nominees selected?

-Nominations for Texas Sounds are usually initiated by one of East Texas Performing Arts’ experienced Board of Directors members.
+Nominations for Texas Sounds are usually initiated by one of East Texas Performing Arts Board members.
 We scour the web, listening to posted music from around the world.
 Most nominees are found on sites such as REVERBNATION, YouTube, SoundCloud, and Facebook.
 We qualify our selections by researching their websites, online reviews, and listening to all their available music online.

 What criteria do you consider in making a nomination?

-We look for musicians who perform Country music or a related genre (Blues, Bluegrass, Folk, etc.) or derivative thereof (Country Rock, Modern Country, Rockabilly, etc.).
+We look for musicians who perform Country music or derivative thereof (Country Rock, Modern Country, Rockabilly, etc.).
 We look for music that we think American audiences will enjoy and for musicians who are famous in their own nation or who have the potential to become famous.

 What are the financial arrangements for musicians who participate?